Signalen/signalen.org/civil-servants.md

 ### Reliability

 Amsterdam's Signalen implementation has a high uptime.
 We believe an even higher percentage is possible.
-We're currently rearchitecting Signalen to make it easier to maintain and troubleshoot.
+We're currently extending Signalen to make it easier to maintain and troubleshoot.

 [Read more about Amsterdam's use of Signalen](https://commonground.nl/news/view/54476472/nieuw-meldingensysteem-amsterdam-leert-zelf-van-meldingen) (in Dutch).